Below is the list of settings exposed by PgORM and their defaults

 end

-If your models have different primary key, you can mark your attribute with primary_key: true
+If your models have different primary key, you can specify it using the primary_key directive.

 class Bar < PgORM::Base